Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 </MenuMain>
 ```

 You may also have noticed the `<SocialLinks />`.
 This component is designed to display social network icons.
-Read more about this component here: [SocialLinks Component](#sociallinks-component)
+Read more about this component here: [`SocialLinks`](#sociallinks-component)

+More about the button for switching between light and dark: [`LightDarkSwitchButton`](#lightdarkswitchbutton-component)

 ### site-footer